jasonatepaint/cognito-identity-broker-web/client-app/README.md

 # Client Application
 This example client application illustrates the authentication processes which utilizes the [cognito-sso-client](https://github.com/jasonatepaint/cognito-sso-client) client library.
-This removes 99% of the work for each client application, eliminating the need to implement the functionality a robust identity broker can provide.
+Between the SSO Broker and the SSO client library, this approach removes 99% of the work required to implement the functionality of a complete authentication system.

 ### Prerequisites
 * [Cognito Identity Broker](https://github.com/jasonatepaint/cognito-identity-broker)